 Now based in the firm's Miami office, Greg Welch leads Spencer Stuart’s North American Marketing, Sales and Communication Officer Practice.
 He also remains a key member of the Consumer Practice whereby he served as its global practice leader for five years.
 Most recently, he also led the Marketing, Sales & Communications practice in North America.
-Additionally, his personal leadership advisory work as a member of both the North American Board and CEO practices.
+Additionally, his personal leadership advisory work makes him an active member of both the North American Board and CEO practices.

 - He co-authored the acclaimed book Good for Business: The Rise of the Conscious Corporation.
 He has also been published in Harvard Business Review, Forbes and Advertising Age, Brand Week and he is a frequent guest lecturer in the industry.